 We Analyzed 100 Million Steam Reviews.
 Less Than 0.5% Got a Developer Response.

-Across 100 million Steam reviews, less than 0.5% received a developer response.
+Across 100 million Steam reviews, less than 0.5% got a developer response.

-And here is why that number matters more than you think: when developers DO respond to negative reviews, those reviews update to positive 21.6% of the time.
-The baseline without a response?
-The review just sits there, dragging your score down.
+Here's what gets me about that number: when developers DO respond to negative reviews, those reviews flip to positive 21.6% of the time.
+No response?
+The review just sits there.
+Dragging your score down.
 Forever.

-This is not speculation.
-It is what the data says when you analyze 100 million reviews across the entire Steam catalog.
-Let us walk through what was found.
+This isn't speculation.
+It's what 100 million reviews across the entire Steam catalog actually show.
+Let's walk through it.

 The 0.5% problem

-Think about that.
+Think about that for a second.
 Studios obsess over marketing spend, trailer performance, wishlist counts.
-Almost nobody is doing the one post-launch activity that costs nothing except time: talking back to the people who played your game.
+Almost nobody is doing the one post-launch activity that costs nothing but time: talking back to the people who played your game.

 Imagine a restaurant ignoring 99.5% of its Google reviews.
-In hospitality, that would be considered insane.
-In gaming, it is the norm.
+In hospitality, that'd be insane.
+In gaming, it's Tuesday.

 What happens when developers actually respond